 HCP has removed one of the biggest pain points with multi-vendor print environments - the time required to install printers on numerous devices and update multiple print drivers.
 HCP’s full-featured single driver is designed to work across all models and all brands.

 HCP has removed the requirement to qualify and install multiple drivers, enabling IT to utilise a single driver for all printing devices on the network.
 Plus ongoing management has been simplified, as all updates are included right into the HCP driver.

-HCP has also provided visibility and transparency over the entire print infrastructure.
-The IT department now has sight over how much is printed, overall fleet performance and uptime.
+HCP provides visibility and transparency of the entire print infrastructure.
+The IT department now has sight over how much is printed, overall fleet performance, and uptime.